AI-assisted monitoring of marine biodiversity in Norway

 Zooplankton sample Freshly collected zooplankton from Saltfjorden (Norway)

-Seasonal baseline of microplankton in Saltfjord, Arctic Norway
+Seasonal baseline monitoring of phytoplankton in Saltfjord, Arctic Norway

 Project page